smehraein/basic_server/README.md

 ##Features
 * Basic text landing page
 * Can accept user inputs through '/login'
-* Can determine whether emails entered by the user are valid
+* Can determine whether inputs entered by the user are valid
 * Testing harness on utility packages

 ##File Structure